emptybraces/Blender-MyBestPieMenuEver/README.md

 - World position/rotation/scale can be copy/paste to selected objects.
 - Viewport camera's current position/rotation/distance can be saved/restored.
 - (If installed) Shortcut to call AutoRigPRO/ExportFBX with selecting objects tied to an armature related to selected object.
-- (If installed) Shortcut call 3rdparty functions.(Wiggle2, AutoRigPRO if installed)
+- (If installed) Shortcut call 3rdparty functions.(Wiggle2, AutoRigPRO)

 ### [OBJECT mode]
 - Copy the mirrored Vertex Group.
 Also possible from selected bones.